How to add the Auto Position (Gait) robot skill

 How to Use Auto Position Skill

-3) In the Configuration menu, create a new action and add the frames you've created to it.
+3) In the Configuration menu, create a new action and add the frames you've created.
 Add some pause frames between your frames if needed.
 Adjust each frame's delay/steps/speed values to achieve the desired transition results between frames.

 4) Select an action and press the action button in the main window.